rapid7/insightconnect-plugins/fortinet_fortigate/help.md

 # Version History

-* 4.0.2 - Improve connection to allow for a Hostname with or without the https:// prefix | Improve Create Address Object action to allow for IPs and CIDRs as input
+* 4.0.2 - Support host URL in connection | Improve Create Address Object action to allow for IPs and CIDRs as input
 * 4.0.1 - Bug fix where some names were being incorrectly parsed in the Check if Address in Group action causing the action to fail
 * 4.0.0 - Update Create Address Object action to accept a RFC1918 whitelist | Add enable_search functionality to Check if Address in Group action
 * 3.0.0 - Revise action input/output naming schemes | Add example inputs | New action Remove Address Object from Group